NoroffFEU/development-platforms/google-platforms-case-study.md

 - July 2023: The end of Universal analytics(UA) (Weber, 2022)

-## Features
+## About and Features

-Google analytics provide the opporutinity
+As mentioned, Google analytics is an analysis tool that collects data and provides insights on how users behave and what actions they take on a website or application through different reports.

+GA4 provide five main categories

+- Acquisition reports
+- Engagement reports
+- Monetization reports
+- Demographics reports
+- Tech reports

+Exploration reports

+Which gives you the opportunity to customize and create your own reports.
+Here you can

 ## Strengths